hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 pubDate: 2025-08-17
 draft: true
 ---
 Most people find managing mobile devices tedious on the Exchange Online platform when dealing multiple users.
 Plenty of time is spent during on-boarding, off-boarding and incident response procedures.

-This article is geared towards demonstrating how you can alleviate this pain point with automation accounts within Azure.
-In particular, i'm going to walk you through how you can use Azure Automation Accounts to tap into Exchange Online.
+This article is geared towards demonstrating how you can alleviate this pain point with Automation Accounts within Azure.
+I'm going to walk you through how you can use Azure Automation Accounts to tap into Exchange Online.
 You'll learn how to:

 *   Create an Azure Automation Account